SOMATIC

 free access to virtual library of crafts

-virtual and in-person creative community workshops are in development.
+virtual and in-person in PNW creative community workshops are in development.

 -